pierotofy/cesium-ion-webodm-plugin/Documentation/DeveloperGuide/README.md

 ## Testing

 1. WebODM provides open datasets which can be used as a testbench for the add-on.
 You will have to create an account in order to access the data.
-Download datasets [here](https://demo.webodm.org/dashboard/).
+Download datasets [here](https://demo.webodm.org/dashboard/). _(This will require you creating an account)_

 1. To use the dataset click on a **task**, then in the **download assets** dropdown, select all.
 This should download a zip on to your machine.